tchoi8/tchoi8.github.io/_posts/2014-04-15-memory-class-ITP.md

 ---
 layout: post
-title: To remember and forget: Memory and Machine
+title: To Remember and Forget - Memory and Machine
-excerpt: Class at New York University's ITP program
+excerpt:  A class at New York University's ITP
 tags:
-- teaching
+- research
-- memory
+- collaboration
 categories:
-- teaching
+- proposal
 ---

-*This is a class proposal for <a href="http://itp.nyu.edu/sigs/program/">NYU ITP</a> in Fall of 2014.
-For more information on this <a href="http://tchoi8.github.io/teaching/2014/02/17/memory-class.html">class.</a>*
+*This is a class proposal for <a href="http://itp.nyu.edu/sigs/program/">NYU ITP</a> in Fall of 2014.*